tlie03/OpenDateRange/README.md

 ```

 ### Intersection between date ranges
-The intersect method of the DateRange class takes in
+The `intersects` method of the DateRange class takes in
-two date range borders and proofs if the two date
+two borders that span a date range and proofs if the two date
 ranges intersect.
 The method returns true if at least
 one date is contained in both date ranges.
 #### Example